The Birth Story Loop: When “Healthy Baby, Healthy Mom” Isn't Enough

 These experiences can take many forms, but they often center around a baby’s safety.

-For many mothers, these thoughts feel deeply disturbing and isolating — like you’re the only woman who has ever experienced something like this.
+For many mothers, these thoughts feel deeply disturbing and isolating—like you’re the only person who has ever experienced something like this.

 Are Intrusive Thoughts After Baby Normal?